MyonHS/RMV-Widget/README.md

 Current features:
 - Show all departures of a Station in the next hour
+- Show all arrivals of a Station in the next hour

 Current Todo/Planned features:
 - Choose a time value for Departure/Arrivalboard (default is 1 hour)
-- Show all arrivals at a Station in X Hours/Minutes
 - Favorite Stations/Routes
 - Show me all possible ways to travel from A to B, how long it takes and when i need to go